haqjahirul123/Shopping-App-project--HTML-and-CSS/products/Report/jahirul_Report.md

 We faced a problem With CSS, what works with one browser may not always work with another.
 We suppose to do test for compatibility, running the program across multiple browsers before a website is set live but we dont.
 Because this bug was visible in very few cases.

 Recently, Bootstrap gained much popularity as the number one Front-end framework among web developers.
 Bootstrap helps us to creating mobile-friendly websites.But someimes we were confused because  everything built with Bootstrap will have very similar looks.
-Thats in some cases we override and modify style sheets manually
+Thats in some cases we override and modify style sheets manually.

-After Intregrating all ours codes , we've got all our pages and defined how they display to the site visitor, so it's time to make sure it all works
+After Intregrating all ours codes , we've got all our pages and defined how they display to the site visitor, so it's time to make sure it all works.